; PSY 1903

 Our second/final code chat session will take place on Tuesday, Nov 2nd.

-Each student will meet individually with the instructors to complete a basic data wrangling task.
-The purpose of the meeting is to assess your ability to independently implement key course concepts and explain your reasoning process as you work.
+Each student will meet individually with the instructors to complete a basic data‐wrangling task in R. The goal is to assess your ability to independently apply key course concepts and clearly explain your reasoning as you work.

-After your code chat, you may not discuss the task or its details with your peers.
+After your session, you may not discuss the task or its details with your peers.

 Starting Files